ShreyaGupta08/Few-Shot-Movie-Recommender/README.md

 # MOVIE RECOMMENDER

 This project provides a movie recommendation system based on user's top movie choices.
 Given a list of top movies, the system uses the OpenAI GPT API to generate movie recommendations tailored to the user's preferences.
+The repository presents a production-ready code using flask API to create a server which hosts the model and makes the prediction whenever a client makes it a request.
+It also contains the dockerfile to run the code in a container.

 ## Server
 The server code (server.py) is responsible for handling API requests and generating movie recommendations using the GPT API.
 It is built using Flask, a Python web framework.